github/GitHub-for-Startups-HQ/README.md

  ## Program Engagement

 Our startup program mixes in person education and networking events, live and pre-recorded content, and much more.
-You can always keep up with what's going on by checking our [Startup Community Page](https://github.com/GitHub-for-Startups/GitHub-for-Startups-HQ/blob/main/Startup%20Community%20Page.md)!
+You can always keep up with what's going on by looking out for our monthly newsletter, as well as any emails you recieve from startups@github.com.
+We do our best to make sure any email you recieve from us is beneficial in some capacity, so don't send us to spam! 😊

  ## Partner Offers